 Business owners and residential homeowners began seeing a resurgence of bed bugs during the 1980-1990s.
 This population explosion of bed bugs was attributed to increased international travel, changes in pest management products and a lack of awareness with the public regarding prevention methods.

 The bed bug is also a highly successful reproducer, further aiding in their rapid spreading abilities.
 Bed bugs reproduce by traumatic insemination.
 This system of reproduction is also referred to as hypodermic insemination.
 The male is equipped with hypodermic genitalia and can pierce the females anywhere on their abdomen and deposit sperm.
 The sperm then makes its way through the body to the ovaries and fertilizes.

 The female then begins laying her eggs and will deposit about 500 eggs during her lifetime.
 These fertile eggs only take two weeks to hatch.
-The baby bed bugs (nymphs) then travel through five molting stages, reaching full maturity in approximately five weeks.
+The nymphs then travel through five molting stages, reaching full maturity in approximately five weeks.
 Those bugs are now capable of reproducing, thus the cycle begins all over again.

 The Effect Bed Bugs Have on Commercial Facilities

 As you can see, a commercial facility can go from no bed bugs to a full-blown infestation almost overnight.
 This population explosion of bed bugs becomes a serious threat to business owners.
 Hotels and motels, hospitals, nursing homes, apartment complexes, dormitories and schools that become infested with bed bugs cause serious problems for the business owner.
 Brands can become damaged, resulting in a lack of willingness for customers to frequent the establishment.
 Serious infestation requires drastic measures of extermination causing exorbitant expenses and loss of production.